Mhdez221993/crypto_tracker/README.md

 # Crypto Price Tracker

 This is a Vue project designed to track crypto coin prices.
-You can see the prices in chart and table mode.
+You can see the prices in the Bar chart or table mode.
 Also, you can interact with the table, which is multicolumn sorting or preferer to find a specific price or date, you can filter by custom input.